AqwamCreates/DataPredict/docs/API/Models/SupportVectorMachine.md

 * learningRate: The speed at which the model learns.
 Recommended that the value is set between (0 to 1).

 * cValue: How strict should the model can classify the data correctly.
-Higher the cValue, less stricter the model can classify the data correctly.
+Higher the cValue, the closer the data points to the decision boundary.

 * targetCost: The cost at which the model stops training.